salmanhiro/salmanhiro.github.io/content/project/Gamer/index.md

   - Computation
 ---

-Open source contributor to GPU-accelerated adaptive mesh refinement code for astrophysics
+Open source contributor to GPU-accelerated adaptive mesh refinement code for astrophysics.
+Currently working on the development of numerical code for simulating Fuzzy Dark Matter (FDM) effect on star particles.

 <!--more-->